-The Platform for Food Security and Rural Development of the Imbo/Mosso (PNSADR-IM) is strengthening food security and rural development in the regions of Imbo and Moso.
-It reinforces hydro-agricultural infrastructure like dams and roads in marshlands and plains, providing access to production areas, develops and strengthens the rice and milk sectors, supports the diversification of production, promotes nutritional education, and builds the capacity of stakeholders in agricultural development in the targeted sectors.
+PNSADR-IM strengthens food security and rural development in Imbo and Moso regions.
+The project reinforces hydro-agricultural infrastructure (e.g., dams, roads) in marshlands and plains, provides access to production areas, develops and strengthens the rice and milk sectors, supports production diversification, promotes nutrition education, and builds stakeholders’ capacities in agricultural development in targeted sectors.

 - Climate Change